chimera-linux/cports/Packaging.md

 Subpackages are used for a variety of things, such as separating development files from the main package, or for plugins.

-There are two ways to register a subpackage in a template.
-These two ways are mutually exclusive, with the `subpackages` array taking preference.
-Therefore, when deciding, pick the one better suited for your template.

-In either case, you should create a symbolic link named like the subpackage in the respective repo category and have it point to the directory with the main package template.
+You should create a symbolic link named like the subpackage in the respective repo category and have it point to the directory with the main package template.

-The simpler way to define a subpackage in the template is through a decorator.
-This decorator is available globally during the time a package is initialized.
+In the template file, you use a decorator.
+The decorator is available globally during the time a package is initialized.
 The syntax works like this:

 ```
 @subpackage("mysubpackage")